 Oncology Nurse: In-Demand Specialty for Travel Nursing Jobs

-It’s estimated that over one third of all men and women in the United States will be diagnosed with some kind of cancer at some point in their lives, and oncology nurses represent the front line in their care.
-Oncology nurse responsibilities include screening and preventive care, patient education, symptom management and dealing with treatment side effects, quality of life support and end-of-life care.
+It’s estimated that over one-third of all men and women in the United States will be diagnosed with some kind of cancer at some point in their lives, and oncology nurses represent the front line in their care.

-Oncology nurses are in short supply — the demand for oncology nurses is expected to grow as the national nursing shortage increases and more and more patients are diagnosed with some form of the disease.
-This means that oncology travel nurses will be in even greater demand, as cancer centers and hospitals, physician’s offices and clinics, home care agencies, rehabilitation facilities and hospices across the country increasing look for help with their own staffing challenges.
+Oncology nurses are in short supply — the demand for oncology nurses is expected to grow as the national nursing shortage increases and more patients are diagnosed with some form of cancer.
+This means oncology travel nurses will be in even greater demand, as cancer centers and hospitals, physician’s offices and clinics, home care agencies, rehabilitation facilities and hospices across the country increasingly look for help with their own staffing challenges.

 What is an Oncology Nurse?

 Oncology nurses are registered nurses who collaborate with physicians and other healthcare professionals in caring for patients diagnosed with cancer.
 Because cancer can take many different forms it often requires varying levels of care.
 Some patients have chronic forms of the disease requiring years of careful management and monitoring, while others have highly aggressive malignancies that move quickly, cause great pain, and require critical care and compassionate support.